Greenridge-Arthur Williams House

 Greenridge-Arthur Williams House is a historic mansion located at 875 Bryant Avenue in the Village of Roslyn Harbor, in Nassau County, New York, United States.

 Description

 The large, 2 1/2-story mansion is designed in the Jacobethan Revival–style.
 It is constructed of concrete and faced in red brick.

 The house features a steeply pitched slate roof with projecting bays, gables, dormers, and deep eaves.
 A two-story, gable-roofed Great Hall wing has a stone clad foundation and terminates in a five-sided bay to the north.
 Also on the property is a contributing, former ice house.

-It was added to the National Register of Historic Places in 1999.
+On February 24, 1997, Greenridge-Arthur Williams House was listed on the New York State Register of Historic Places.
+It was subsequently also added to the National Register of Historic Places on July 22, 1999.